 If there are lines on the ground, stay at least 100 feet away.
-The lines could still be energized and dangerous.
+Assume the lines are energized and dangerous.

 Yes.
 It’s possible for neighbors to be on different feeders.
-A feeder is an overhead or underground electrical line that supplies power to a combination of residential and/or commercial customers within a given geographical area.
-Feeders do not necessarily align with streets, neighborhoods or community boundaries.
+A feeder is an overhead or underground electrical line that supplies power to a group of customers within a given geographical area.
+Feeders do not necessarily align with streets, neighborhoods, or community boundaries.
 Two different feeders could easily serve one street.
 A feeder can serve up to 2,000 customers.

-On our online outage map, you can view when an outage started, the number of customers affected, the status of the outage, and an estimated restoration time.
+In the mobile app or on our online outage map, you can view when an outage started, the number of customers impacted, the probable cause, status of the outage, and an estimated restoration time.
 Outage conditions can change, so check the map for updates as new information is received from crews on site.
 You can also get this information by calling 208-388-2323 or toll-free 1-800-488-6151.

 From the online outage map, you can also sign up to receive text alerts about a specific outage.
-Or you can sign up to receive alerts of outages at your residence through My Account.
+Or you can sign up to receive alerts of outages at your residence through My Account or the mobile app.

-Areas with power outage may have traffic lights that aren’t working.
+Areas with power outages may have traffic lights that aren’t working or downed power lines.
 That’s why we advise to keep driving to a minimum in these areas.
 If you do encounter traffic lights that are out, treat the intersections as four-way stops.

 If you have a portable generator, never attempt to connect it to house wiring or plug it into an outlet.
 This could feed electricity back into Idaho Power’s utility lines and seriously injure or kill Idaho Power crews working to restore your power.